'SOMA for Good' project

 One day, the large Co-ops just stopped buying the juice and Guillaume and his family were left with past vintages which increases to this day.

-They now have an entire cellar filled with with wine juice and no income as their current status doesn't allow them to sell direct to the consumer or the exporter (this will soon change).
+They now have an entire cellar filled with wine juice and no income as their current status doesn't allow them to sell direct to the consumer or the exporter (this will soon change).

 Where do we come in?